cleopatra-itn/TIME/README.md

 ## UI Functionalities
 It has the following UI functionalities:
-- Data Sets shows statistics about our all datasets;
+- Data Sets show statistics about our all datasets;
-- Word trends shows most frequently appeared words and other connected information;
+- Word trends presents most frequently appeared words and other connected information;
 - Apart from topic modeling, third tab show contextual links and then important tags.
-- Cross-lingual analysis shows information propagation in form of news articles over time;
+- Cross-lingual analysis depicts information propagation in form of news articles over time;
 - Propagation Analysis tab shows how information is spreading and communities are being generated in cross-lingual settings;

 ## Contributors